-New Zealand is home to a wide range of plant/animal species that are found nowhere else in the world.
-Invasive diseases can be a big issue as our species haven’t evolved to protect themselves from them.
+New Zealand is home to a lots of plants and animals found nowhere else in the world.
+Diseases or introduced plants and animals from other countries can be a big issue, as our species haven’t evolved to protect themselves from these threats.

 Did you know?

-- Kauri trees can live for thousands of years and reach incredible heights.
-Our largest tree (Tāne Mahuta) is over 1,250 years old and has grown to 51 m tall.
+- Kauri trees can live for thousands of years.
+Our largest tree (Tāne Mahuta) is over 50 m tall.

-- Pōhutukawa and rātā are often called New Zealand's native Christmas trees because of the bright red flowers that decorate them during the Christmas and summer season.
+- Pōhutukawa and rātā are called New Zealand's native Christmas trees because of the bright red flowers on them during Christmas.

 - There are over 180,000 km of rivers in New Zealand.